BaptisteProst/1stRepo/README.md

 # 1stRepo
 1st Repository to test stuff and so on
-# Read instruction will follow
+## Read instruction will follow
+faire une copy